PurpleBooth/govuk_frontend_toolkit_composer/README.md

 ## Installing

-Adding the repository to composer.json:
+Add the repository to composer.json:

 ```json
 {
     "repositories": [